Bianchi: I am very happy to confirm I will stay with Marussia in 2014

 “I am very excited to be part of the Team as we all enter this new era of F1 and I look forward to achieving some rewarding performances together.
 I would also like to take this opportunity to thank the Ferrari Driver Academy for their continued support for my career.”

 “Looking ahead to the remainder of the season, we at the Marussia F1 Team have a lot of hard work to do in the next six races to deliver 10th place in the Constructors’ Championship and I will be very focused on what I can do to play my part in bringing that result about,” concluded Bianchi.

 The Marussia F1 Team is pleased to announce that it will retain Jules Bianchi as a Race Driver within its 2014 driver line-up.

 Marussia team principal John Booth commented, “It gives us great pleasure to announce that we will go forward into 2014 with Jules as one of our race drivers.
 Jules joined us at very short notice at the end of pre-season testing, with only two days of running under his belt.”

 “He rose to the challenge of his debut season exceptionally well and since that time has clearly demonstrated his ability and potential.
 2014 heralds a new era for the sport and continuity and consistency of line-up will be important in helping us to navigate the transition”

 “We look forward to confirming our full race driver line-up later in the season.
 Until then we have an important job to do to ensure we retain our 10th place in the Constructors’ Championship and this is where our full focus will lie in the intervening period.

 Currently the team have Max Chilton alongside Bianchi in the team, and are most likely to retain him should the Englishman have the budget for another season with the outfit or alternatively seek another pay driver to fill the berth.
-(Apex)
+(GP247)